 Name Change Options

 - You must state your choice of surname on the application.
-If you elect to make a surname change on your application, the surname change takes legal effect at the conclusion of the Marriage Ceremony.
+If you elect to make a surname change on your application, you may make notifications at your convenience.

 - The name change option does not apply to your first or middle name.